northword/zotero-format-metadata/README.md

 [^gb7714]: Chinese GB/T 7714-2015: http://www.cessp.org.cn/a258.html

+### Lookup the date, volume, issue, pages, etc according to DOI

+Some items in the Zotero library may be added with incomplete information such as issue volume pages because the converter is not available, or the official publication is not in the journal at the time of record, etc. The plugin provides the ability to complete these fields based on the DOI.

 ### Fill in the language of the item according to its title

 The plugin determines the language of an item based on its title.
 Mixing "et al" and "等" in CSL by setting the Language field [^csl-etal] .